mozilla-metrics/akela/README.md

 * [HBase](http://hbase.apache.org) 0.90+
 * [Pig](http://pig.apache.org) 0.9+
 * [Hive](https://github.com/xstevens/hive) 0.7 with [automatic promotion of certain types](https://github.com/xstevens/hive/commit/566ca633546e5231cf5ea20d554c1f61784f39e4)
+* [Jackson](https://github.com/FasterXML) 2.x (for all things JSON)
+	* We don't use anything fancy but fasterxml switch broke from 1.x packaging.
+You can probably fork and compile fairly easily if you want to use Jackson 1.x since that's what ships with Hadoop projects.

 ### Building ###
 To make a jar you can do: